firebolt-db/godocs/docs/Guides/getting-started.md

 ## Next Steps
 Now that you have successfully created your first engine and database in Firebolt, run your first query, and copied data to Firebolt you can start exploring what else Firebotl has to offer!
 Below are a few examples to get you started.

+### Register through AWS Marketplace
+This registration is a prerequisite for starting engines and running queries after your initial trial credits.

+**To register**
+1. On the [Firebolt page](https://go.firebolt.io/login?redirect=%2F), navigate to the **Configuration menu**.
+Click **Billing**.

+2. Click **Connect to AWS Marketplace**.
+This will take you to the Firebolt page available on AWS Marketplace.

+3. On the AWS Marketplace page, click the **View Purchase Options** on the top right hand corner of the screen.

+4. Click **Setup Your Account**.

+Your account should now be associated with AWS Marketplace.

+{: .note}
+For guidance on configuring AWS roles for seamless access to your S3 data, see our detailed walkthrough on [Using AWS Roles for S3 Access](https://docs.firebolt.io/godocs/Guides/loading-data/configuring-aws-role-to-access-amazon-s3.html).

 ### Configure an aggregating index
 An aggregating index enables you to take a subset of table columns and predefine dimensions and measures to aggregate.
 Many aggregations are supported&mdash;from `SUM`, `MAX`, and `MIN` to more complex aggregations such as `COUNT` and `COUNT(DISTINCT)`.
 At query runtime, instead of calculating the aggregation on the entire table and scanning all rows, Firebolt uses the pre-calculated values in the aggregating index.
 For more information, see [Aggregating indexes](./working-with-indexes/using-aggregating-indexes.md).